 The area offers SA's largest and most diverse network of hiking routes, trail running and MTB.
 See detailed info on Georgetrails.co.za.
-In Wilderness, there are five mapped out walks with distances between 3,5 and 7,2 km.
-Detailed information is available in the room and on the SANparks website.
-You can choose for a long walk on pristine beaches or in indigenous forests of the famous Wilderness National Park.
-The most popular trail is the 'Giant Kingfisher Trail' which can be combined with a canoe trip on the Touwsriver (canoes are available at Eden Adventures).
-Count on a 45-minutes for the canoe trip and another 45-minutes walk to the waterfall.
-At the waterfall you can have a swim and picnic.
-You can order a delicious picnic at Wilderness Picnic which will be delivered to your room or at the start of your canoe trip.
+In Wilderness, there are five mapped out walks with distances between 3,5 and 7,2 km, info is available in the room and on the SANparks website.
+You can choose for a long walk on pristine beaches or in indigenous forest of the famous Wilderness National Park.
+The most popular trail is the 'Giant Kingfisher Trail' which can be combined with a canoe trip on the Touwsriver.
+Canoes are available at Eden Adventures.
+Count on 45 minutes for the canoe trip and another 45 minutes to walk to the waterfall, where you can swim and have a picnic.
+You can order a picnic at Wilderness Picnic which will be delivered to your room or at the start of your canoe trip.

 The Map of Africa is an extraordinary viewpoint at Wilderness Heights.
 It offers a scene of mountains and forests and you get a clear view of the Kaaimans River Valley.
-Across the road is a popular paragliding launch spot overlooking a long stretch of wilderness beaches.
+Across the road is a popular paragliding launch spot overlooking wilderness beach.
 Just walk in the grassland to get the splendid view.